 Your mobile marketing strategy should include optimizing your website for voice search, which means you have to think like someone who uses voice search.
 Here are a few things you can do to achieve that goal:

 - Target conversational search queries.
-People talk to their phone's personal assistant like they do to another human.
+People talk to their phone's online personal assistant like they do to another human.
 Instead of verbally saying "Pirates of the Caribbean Lead Actor," they would phrase it as "Who is the lead actor of Pirates of the Caribbean?"
 The former might be something typed out.

 - Invest time in quality content marketing.
 Not just high-volume content creation, but 10x content marketing – create content that’s high-quality, trustworthy, and earns backlinks from other websites.
 This may consume a lot of time, but it can really support ranking performance.